What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 Chapter III.
 Practical part

-3.2 A survey to identify the relevance of the character traits of the "Turgenev" girl in modern society
+3.2 Social survey to identify the relevance of the character traits of the “Turgenev” girl in modern society

-3.3 Organization of the school-wide creative project "Women's Images in Russian Literature"
+3.3 Organization of a school-wide creative project “Female images in Russian literature”

 In the practical part of our work, we conducted a survey among ninth-graders, as representatives of modern youth, in order to find out what qualities are relevant in our society.
-The results showed that modern girls and women are more concerned with the development of business qualities than creative ones, but the "ideal" family qualities of women are more valuable to the male part of society.
+The results showed that modern girls and women are more concerned with the development of business qualities than creative ones, but “ideal” family feminine qualities are more valuable among the male part of society.

-After analyzing all the work done, we came to the conclusion that the qualities of women admired by the great classic are undergoing changes in modern society.
-The appearance of modern young ladies is strikingly different from the image of the "Turgenev girl", this is dictated by the spirit of the times.
-But our hypothesis that, despite the dramatically changed social conditions of life, many qualities of the "Turgenev girl" are relevant and in demand in our time, is confirmed.
-The “Turgenev girls”, who descended from the world of dreams and dreams into real earthly life, will have a place at any time.
+Having analyzed all the work done, we came to the conclusion that the qualities of women whom the great classic admired are undergoing changes in modern society.
+The appearance of modern young ladies is strikingly different from the image of the “Turgenev girl”; this is dictated by the spirit of the times.
+But our hypothesis that, despite the dramatically changed social conditions of life, many qualities of the “Turgenev girl” are relevant and in demand in our time, is confirmed.
+“Turgenev’s girls”, who descended from the world of dreams and daydreams into real earthly life, will have a place at any time.

 Applications